Women's Prison Book Project: Give to the Max 2023

 Words Stretching Beyond Bars & Walls, Since 1994

-In 2020-2021, WPBP volunteers rose to the challenge, and served even more incarcerated readers than in previous years.
-We were able to do this because cash donations made it possible to focus our time and energy away from fundraising, and more on what mattered most: meeting the requests of our readers.
+Our operation has had to grapple with the increasing restrictions of the prisons we send books into.
+More prisons are banning used books than ever.
+WPBP has adjusted to these changes to rely less on book donations and more on buying new books.
+We are able to do this because donations from our supporters made it possible to focus our time and energy away from fundraising, and more on what matters most: meeting the requests of our readers.

 Now, we're asking for your financial support. $40 sends books to ten women; $400 covers a week of postage; $1500 can purchase a month's worth of priority books we don't receive through donations -- addiction/recovery workbooks, legal self-help, GED prep and more.